sdholakiya/k3s-cluster/README.md

    - Pushes to the main branch
    - Merge/Pull Requests

-2. The **Apply** and **Destroy** stages require manual approval in the GitLab UI:
+2. The **Apply**, **Build**, **Deploy**, **Test**, and **Destroy** stages require manual approval in the GitLab UI:
    - Go to CI/CD → Pipelines in your GitLab project
    - Find your pipeline and click on it
-   - Click the "Play" button next to the "apply" job to deploy
+   - Click the "Play" button next to the "apply" job to deploy infrastructure
+   - After successful deployment, trigger the appropriate build job:
+     - For ECR: Trigger "build_and_push_ecr" job
+     - For Artifactory: Trigger "build_and_push_artifactory" job
+     - Skip this step to use default images
+   - Next, trigger the appropriate deploy job:
+     - For ECR: Trigger "deploy_from_ecr" job
+     - For Artifactory: Trigger "deploy_from_artifactory" job
+     - For default images: Trigger "deploy_application" job
+   - Test the application by triggering the "test_application" job
    - Click the "Play" button next to the "destroy" job to tear down

 3. After successful deployment, the kubeconfig and instance info will be available as pipeline artifacts